IsaakBM/cesmle-ocn-fetch/README.md

 - `add_anomaly_to_baseline.slurm.sh` and
   `add_anomaly_to_baseline_with_coastal_fill.slurm.sh` are the final addition/downscaling workers.
-  They combine a baseline climatology with an anomaly/delta field, with the coastal-fill variant first repairing missing anomaly cells on the trusted target wet mask before addition.
+  They combine a baseline climatology with an anomaly/delta field.
+In the current IPCC/ESGF biogeochemistry path, the coastal-fill variant reads the GLORYS-coast-filled hindcast baseline and repairs missing remapped anomaly cells inside the GLORYS wet mask before addition.

 - The downscaling part of the overall workflow still continues after climatologies.
 Climatologies are not the final product; they are the inputs to